SPECIAL REPORT-How murder, kidnappings and miscalculation set off Hong Kong’s revolt

 Critics said this and other moves further eroded the city's autonomy.
 Lam's office rejected the criticism, saying the terminus arrangement made for more convenient travel.
 Xi later praised Lam for her courage in taking on "difficult challenges," after the two met in Beijing in December 2018, state media reported.

-Two months later came the killing in Taiwan.
-The two young Hong Kongers – Poon Hiu-wing and her boyfriend, Chan Tong-kai – quarrelled while on a trip to Taipei.
-Furious, Chan bashed Poon’s head against a wall and strangled her, packed her body in a suitcase and later left it at a park in the Taiwanese capital, according to a Hong Kong court judgment.
+The killing in Taiwan came in February 2018.
+The two young Hong Kongers – Poon Hiu-wing and her boyfriend, Chan Tong-kai – quarreled while on a trip to Taipei.
+Furious, Chan bashed Poon's head against a wall and strangled her, packed her body in a suitcase and later left it at a park in the Taiwanese capital, according to a Hong Kong court judgment.
 Chan was arrested in March after returning to Hong Kong and confessed.
-He was convicted and jailed for crimes committed after his return, including using Poon’s ATM card to withdraw money.
+He was convicted and jailed for crimes committed after his return, including using Poon's ATM card to withdraw money.
 But because the slaying took place in Taipei, he would need to be sent to Taiwan to be tried for the killing.
-Chan’s lawyer didn’t respond to questions for this article.
+Chan's lawyer didn't respond to questions for this article.

 Lam later told a news conference that since the killing, her government had been spending "quite a bit of time" devising extradition proposals.
 In the meantime, Beijing's political allies in the city started agitating for change.
 The initial moves were low-key and attracted little attention.
 On May 4 last year, a pro-Beijing lawmaker, Priscilla Leung, called on the city's Legislative Council to consider discussing judicial cooperation with Taiwan and "other places," according to the minutes of a panel session in the council.
 Leung, a law professor, chairs a legislative panel on judicial affairs.
 She had no comment.